Calgary (provincial electoral district): 1957 liquor plebiscite

-On October 30, 1957 a stand-alone plebiscite was held province wide in all 50 of the then current provincial electoral districts in Alberta.
+On October 30, 1957, a stand-alone plebiscite was held province wide in all 50 of the then current provincial electoral districts in Alberta.
 The government decided to consult Alberta voters to decide on liquor sales and mixed drinking after a divisive debate in the legislature.
 The plebiscite was intended to deal with the growing demand for reforming antiquated liquor control laws.

 The plebiscite was conducted in two parts.
 Question A, asked in all districts, asked the voters if the sale of liquor should be expanded in Alberta, while Question B, asked in a handful of districts within the corporate limits of Calgary and Edmonton, asked if men and women should be allowed to drink together in establishments.
 Question B was slightly modified depending on which city the voters were in.

 Province wide Question A of the plebiscite passed in 33 of the 50 districts while Question B passed in all five districts.
-Calgary voted overwhelmingly in favor of the plebiscite posting a super majority for the yes side.
+Calgary voted overwhelmingly in favour of the plebiscite posting a super majority for the yes side.
 The district recorded a strong voter turnout, well above the province wide average of 46%.

 Calgary also voted on question B1 to decide the issue of allowing men and women to drink together within the corporate limits of Calgary.
 Like question A, city residents also voted for mixed drinking with a super majority.
 Oddly question B1 experienced a slightly higher voter turnout than question A.

 Official district returns were released to the public on December 31, 1957.
 The Social Credit government in power at the time did not consider the results binding.
 However the results of the vote led the government to repeal all existing liquor legislation and introduce an entirely new Liquor Act.

 Municipal districts lying inside electoral districts that voted against the plebiscite were designated Local Option Zones by the Alberta Liquor Control Board and considered effective dry zones.
 Business owners who wanted a license had to petition for a binding municipal plebiscite in order to be granted a license.